 Every tea in my shop was grown without the use of any chemicals, pesticides or fertilizers.
 The tea trees are allowed to grow naturally, surrounded by native plants and wildlife.
 The less human intervention, the better.

-Farmers, producers and tea-makers deserve fair compensation for their work.
+Tea-makers deserve fair compensation for their work.
 That is why for every tea sold in my shop, 10% of the net profit is returned back to the people who made it.
 If I do well, so do they.

 Tea I Love